matteo65/VisualRT/README.md

 14.	**Number of Collisions of 4-Byte Sequences**: This test analyzes the file by dividing it into 4-byte sequences and counting how many times each sequence appears (collisions).
 Each 4-byte sequence is treated as a unique 32-bit value, with possible values ranging from 0 to 2<sup>32</sup>-1.
 For a file with a completely random byte distribution, the expected number of collisions can be estimated using the **birthday problem** analogy. ​This test helps evaluate the randomness of the file.
 A number of collisions significantly different from the expected number could indicate non-random patterns or redundancy in the data, while a number of collisions close to the expected value suggests a higher degree of randomness.

 ### Highlighting outliers
 If the results of the tests fall outside a threshold or range deemed appropriate for a uniform byte distribution, they are highlighted in red.
+Thresholds have been set for files longer than 100K, lower values ​​may not be adequate.
 This visual cue helps users quickly identify irregularities or deviations from expected randomness in the file's data.

 ### Print result on stdout
 In order to have a text version of the test results, VisualRT also prints the values ​​to the standard output.